zroe1/tinyfilter/README.md

 ### Github logo:
 <img width="833" alt="Screenshot 2023-08-05 at 9 53 08 PM" src="https://github.com/zroe1/tinyfilter/assets/114773939/ae411367-1bd7-442e-a27e-6c2c31e69d5b">

 The numbers at the top of the images show how many columns the output is in ASCII characters.
-The example shows how depite losing large amounts of detail as the image gets smaller, tinyfilter is able to retain important elements of the orginal.
+The example shows how despite losing large amounts of detail as the image gets smaller, tinyfilter is able to retain important elements of the original.

 ### Balloon dog (110 columns):
 <img width="729" alt="Screenshot 2023-08-05 at 10 02 38 PM" src="https://github.com/zroe1/tinyfilter/assets/114773939/3b3b4d4b-6d69-4bc5-af65-eddeaf900cc9">